-21. Non-Discrimination
+20. Non-Discrimination

-City acknowledges that in receiving the benefits afforded by this Memorandum of Agreement, no person shall in any way be favored or discriminated against to the extent prohibited by law because of political or religious opinions or affiliations, or because of racial or national origin, or because of age, sex or sexual preference, or physical or mental disability.
+City acknowledges that in receiving the benefits afforded by this Memorandum of Agreement, no person shall in any way be favored or discriminated against to the extent prohibited by law.

-22. Personnel Files
+21. Personnel Files

 Employees or their duly authorized representative have the right to inspect his or her personnel file maintained on him or her by the City.
 Employees have the right to respond in writing to anything contained or placed in their personnel file and any such responses shall become part of the personnel file.